©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Production Fossil Fuel Mnemosyne series, 2022 © Patty van der Elshout

-Mining Myths | New Work Developed at TextielLab: The Professional Workplace of the Textielmuseum Tilburg, NL - Supported by BRUTUS Rotterdam & Stichting Stokroos (July - August 2023)
+Mining Myths | A New Work Developed at TextielLab: The Professional Workplace of the Textielmuseum Tilburg, NL - Supported by BRUTUS Rotterdam & Stichting Stokroos (July - August 2023)

 For the upcoming exhibition Petromelancholia at BRUTUS Rotterdam, I am currently developing the second tapestry in the Fossil Fuel Mnemosyne Series: titled Mining Myths.
 This new work, funded by BRUTUS and Stichting Stokroos, will form a diptych with Fossil Fuel Mnemosyne: Oil & Myth (2022), in which I explored the relationships between oil and myth in the North Sea.
 The new tapestry incorporates various implications of coal and myth in the underworld of Limburg, being a border-region of the Netherlands, Belgium, and Germany.
 The research for this second tapestry took place during a residency in Genk, one of the largest coal mining towns in Belgium.
 Together, the Fossil Fuel Mnemosyne tapestries will function as a playful map, poetically and symbolically revealing the history and impact of the fossil fuel industry to a large and diverse audience.